Victorian 4-door oak sideboard, with a profiled top above 3 drawers - antique

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign.
-It emphasized significant similarities and references to Roman and Greek ornamentation.
+It emphasized similarities and references to Roman and Greek ornamentation.

 Manufacturer information